DCHHV/dchhv.github.io/events/bringtheotherhalf.md

 If you only have half of a project, what good is it?
 It has been said that software is eating the world; but how good is that software without the equally important half, the hardware?
 The HHV will be presenting you with a compiled firmware blob and your job will be to make something cool happen with that firmware.

-Details on the chipset that the binary is for will be released on May 11th, 2022.
-That will give you 3 months to plan, obtain, and assemble your hardware thing.
+The chipset that the binary is for is an ATMega 168.
+A beta version of a binary will be available in the next week or two.
+You have 3 months to plan, obtain, and assemble your hardware thing.
 More details about the firmware (including a beta version of it) will be released leading up to the CON.
-Final firmware will available to load on-site at the HHV.
+Final firmware will available to load on-site at the HHV and if there is interest online here.

 #### The scoring will be based on the following:
 * Originality of device